MarcoPon/SeqBox/readme.md

 ![Castle](http://i.imgur.com/Qf0qrUp.jpg) ![Lake](http://i.imgur.com/9rH6tMf.jpg)

-We encode using SBXEnc, and then test the new file with SBXDec, to be sure all is OK.:
+We encode using SBXEnc, and then test the new file with SBXDec, to be sure all is OK:

 ![SBXEnc](http://i.imgur.com/GQOTMih.png)